 Rectification in biological membranes.
-Early treatments of rectification in biological membranes, then called ionic conductances, ([74]; Appendix of [94]) in fact drew heavily on Mott's (nearly) contemporaneous treatments of rectification in diodes [159], but none of these were consistent: they assumed the electric field, instead of computing it.
+Early treatments of rectification in biological membranes, then called ionic conductances, ([75]; Appendix of [95]) in fact drew heavily on Mott's (nearly) contemporaneous treatments of rectification in diodes [162], but none of these were consistent: they assumed the electric field, instead of computing it.
 The charge in the system did not produce the assumed electric field if substituted into Poisson's equation.
-Goldman [74], then a graduate student of K.S.
-Cole, recognized the problem, but did not know how to remedy it, nor did these workers [74, 94] understand that electric fields were not constant in any sense, including space (numerous personal communications to me from K.S.
+Goldman [75], then a graduate student of K.S.
+Cole, recognized the problem, but did not know how to remedy it, nor did these workers [75, 95] understand that electric fields in diodes or open channels were not constant in any sense, including space (numerous personal communications to me from K.S.
 Cole, 1960-1962, and A.L.
 Hodgkin, 1960-1995).
-Mott soon realized [160] that the change in shape of electric fields was a crucial phenomenon in semiconductor diodes updating the constant field assumption of his original paper [159].
-Biophysicists were evidently not aware of the evolution of Mott's understanding [88].
+Mott soon realized [163] that the change in shape of electric fields was a crucial phenomenon in semiconductor diodes, updating the constant field assumption of his original paper [162].
+Biophysicists were evidently not aware of the evolution of Mott's understanding [89].

-Semiconductor physicists understood that consistent treatments produced electric fields that varied greatly with conditions, as the fields change to force continuity of current [192].
-Indeed, transistor design would not be possible [176, 194, 205, 207] if computational electronics had assumed constant fields the way some physicists [159] did early on, but not for long [160].
+Semiconductor physicists understood that consistent treatments produced electric fields that varied greatly with conditions, as the fields change to force continuity of current [195].
+Indeed, transistor design would not be possible [179, 197, 208, 210] if computational electronics had assumed constant fields the way some physicists did early on [162], but not for long [163].

-In biophysics the importance of computing the fields from the charges (so the fields and charges were consistent) was not realized (as far as I know) until much later [50-52].
-Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein) [19, 24-27, 30-32, 76, 88, 130-139, 179, 195].
-These ionized groups make polymers into ion exchangers [82].
+In biophysics the importance of computing the fields from the charges (so the fields and charges were consistent) was not realized (as far as I know) until much later [51-53].
+Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein) [20, 25-28, 31-33, 77, 89, 131-140, 182, 198].
+These ionized groups make polymers into ion exchangers [83].
 The equivalent doping profiles make semiconductors into devices.
-Leaving out ionized groups is like is like studying a galaxy without stars, as a prominent physical chemist once told me."
+Leaving out ionized groups "is like studying a galaxy without stars", as a prominent physical chemist once told me.
 The distribution of permanent charge creates a baseline electric field.
 Change of shape of the electric field with concentrations, amino acid composition of the channel protein, and so on are responsible for many of the important properties of these systems.
 Unfortunately, the importance of changes of shape of the electric field, and of the fixed charges involved, were and still are often ignored.

 Charge carriers in semiconductors can be really quite strange from a physical point of view.
 Charge carriers in silicon and germanium do not exist outside the lattice of the semiconductor as distinct entities.
-They do not exist in the same sense that $Na^+$ and $Cl^-$ ions exist, but are mathematical representations, with lifetimes sometimes as short as milliseconds.
+They do not exist in the same sense that Na+ and Cl- ions exist, but are mathematical representations, with lifetimes sometimes as short as milliseconds.
 Quasi-particles are the second derivative of a Fermi surface of silicon and germanium semiconductors, under particular conditions.
 They are defined, as mentioned above, to allow easy classical analysis compared to the intractable quantum mechanical many-body problem of a macroscopic semiconductor.